SalonenTeemu/COMP.SE.200-2024-2025-1/README.md

 - The unit tests can be run from the command line using the command: `npm test`.
 - The test coverage report can be generated using the command: `npm run coverage`.
 - The script `npm run open-coverage-html` can be run to open the generated report in html form to view in a browser.
-- The script `npm run cover-age:html` generates the coverage report and opens it in html form in a browser.
+- The script `npm run coverage:html` generates the coverage report and opens it in html form in a browser.

 ## Purpose of this repository